 (c) assess the quality quantity and timeliness of flow of information between thecompany management and the Board that is necessary for the Board to effectively andreasonably perform their duties.

 The equity shares of the Company are listed on the National Stock Exchange of IndiaLtd. and BSE Limited.
-The listing fee for the financial year 2018-19 has been paid to boththe Stock Exchanges.
+The listing fee for the financial year 2020-2021 has been paid toboth the Stock Exchanges.

 The details pertaining to the composition of the Audit Committee are included in theCorporate Governance Report which is a part of this Annual Report.

 The Company has in place a robust risk management policy to anticipate identifymeasure manage mitigate monitor and report the risk and uncertainties that may have animpact to achieve the business objective of the company.
 The Company recognizes theserisks which need to be managed and mitigated to protect the interest of the stakeholdersto achieve business objectives and enable sustainable growth.
 The risk managementframework is aimed at effectively mitigating the Company's various business andoperational risks through strategic actions.
-The risks are reviewed for the change in thenature and extent of the major risks identified since the last assessment.
-It alsoprovides control measures for risk and future action plans.
+The Company believes that managing riskshelps in maximizing returns.

 An extensive program of internal audits and regular reviews by the Audit Committee iscarried out to ensure compliance with the best practices.